st-iliev/AutomationExercise/Automation Exercise/documentation/Test Cases/UI/PaymentDone page.md

 **Expected Results:**
 - The appropriate error messages are displayed:
   - When email field is empty , an error message "Please fill out this field." is displayed.
   - When email field is field with "invalidEmail" , an error message "Please include an '@' in the email address. 'invalidEmail' is missing an '@'." is displayed.
   - When email field is field with "invalidEmail@" , an error message "Please enter a part following '@'. 'invalidEmail@' is incomplete." is displayed.

-### Test Case 1:

-**Description:**
--

-**Preconditions:**
-1.

-**Test Data:**

-**Test Steps:**
-1.

-**Expected Results:**
--